JRMfer/Project/PROCESS.md

 Also onclcik for barchart needs to be done.

 Considering to skip the line graph as this may become too much work.

+# Day 10:

+Fixed the crashes when an empty dataset was given.
+Also completed the linked views with the datamap, barchart and sunburst.
+All 3 have an onclick function and can be changed by the 3 dropdown menus.
+Furthermore both the barchart and sunburst are sorted at the load of the page and after every transition.

+To achieve this I changed the updateBarChart function such that this returns an object with as entries a list with all the transfer fees and another list filled with objects representing the values per category.